The Day Ringo Starr Rejoined the Beatles

 Why Did Ringo Quit the Beatles?

-As work on the White Album dragged on, Starr found himself playing drums less and less as the individual Beatles labored by themselves in the studio, overdubbing everything from guitar parts to vocals to drums.
+As work on the White Album dragged on, Starr found himself playing less and less as the other Beatles labored by themselves in the studio, overdubbing everything from guitar parts to vocals to drums.
 Which left Starr feeling like the odd man out.
-So he quit the most famous band in the world, borrowed actor Peter Sellers’ boat and sailed to Sardinia.
+So, he quit the most famous band in the world, borrowed actor Peter Sellers' boat and sailed to Sardinia.

 "I had definitely left, I couldn't take it any more," Ringo Starr said in Anthology.
 "There was no magic, and the relationships were terrible.
 I'd come to a bad spot in life.
 It could have been paranoia, but I just didn't feel good.
 I felt like an outsider."

 The Beatles made due without Starr – mostly by having Paul McCartney sit in behind the kit.
-But after 10 days of this, they wanted their drummer back.
-So they sent a message basically begging him to return.
+By Sept.
+3, 1968, after 10 days of this, they wanted their drummer back.
+So, they sent a message basically begging him to return.